 Ingrown toenails, or onychocryptosis, occur when the edges or corners of the toenail grow into the surrounding skin.
 This common condition often affects the big toe and can cause significant pain, swelling, and even infection.
 Patients typically present with:

-Pain and Tenderness: Especially along the sides of the toenail
+Pain and Tenderness: Especially along the sides of the toenail.

 Redness and Swelling: Around the affected nail.